-As a concerned investor and with regard for the overriding desire for free, fair and open markets, I return the following comments.
-1. Consolidation of short interest data publication, centralized on the FINRA website should be made public.
+To whom it may concern: 1.
+Consolidation of short interest data publication, centralized on the FINRA website should be made public.
 2. Require firms to segregate short interest held in proprietary accounts vs that held in customer accounts.
-3. Report to FINRA account-level short interest (
+3. Report to FINRA account-level short interest (not for publication).
+4. Report synthetic short positions in both options and security based swaps.
+5.

 Short selling restrictions.
 They should be forced to cover all short positions weekly if not daily.
 Market makers and hedge funds should not have the ability to short during pre or after market while most retail investors and the apps used are shackled to not being allowed to buy.
 Hedge funds should have to report daily their short positions and accurately, they should not be allowed to police